crianonim/learningGitHub/README.md

 # Anyone wants to fork it and add their name here?

-Jan :tada: (Jack added extra :tada:)
+Jan :tada:  ☕ (decaf)

 Jack was here 2k19!
 Hello Jan, have a 🌳 for your allotment!
-Jack came back: do you maybe want to suggest an amend to this one?
-Also changed one of your lines to see what happens.
+Jack came back: I know the previous pull was unacceptable, however, please accept an extra decaf coffee change instead.
+Or suggest an amend.